More about Mentorship

-UAAs who have been in their role for at least one year and have achieved at least Level 2 certification.
+UAAs who have been in their role for at least one year, have achieved Level 1 certification, and have completed Level 2 modules.

 What We Ask of Mentors

-- Be available to your mentee(s) in their first week(s)
+- Be available to your mentee(s) in their first year of advising

 - Be available via Microsoft Teams (or other platforms) for quick communication to answer questions and provide clarification